XinyuYanTJU/LawDIS/README.md

 <br>

-The following is a quick video to show the performance:
+The following is a quick video to show the performance.
+Full-screen viewing is recommended.

 https://github.com/user-attachments/assets/3d34922f-16be-4268-a600-9b12035222a7